maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - Not model-based because we aren't directly learning a model of M but planning off of M_
-- So if M is the MDP we can find M_ which is an MDP that gives info about the optimal plan for the specific M, and we have a reward function and transition function associated with M_ as well, where the reward func maps a state to a reward if near a goal ect. and the M_ trans func that encodes deterministic movements INDEPENDENT of the current state observation
+- So if M is the MDP we can find M_ which is an MDP that gives info about the optimal plan for the specific M, and we have a reward function and transition function associated with M_ as well, where the reward func maps a state to a reward if near a goal ect. and the M_ trans func that encodes deterministic movements INDEPENDENTLY of the current state observation
     - This is very important because it allows for generalization, so if you can train an agent to learn a new maze without refreshing it